Public Toilets in Edinburgh’s Parks

 The site for the new toilets is near the northern boundary of the park.
 It is close to the main pathway that runs east to west.
 This makes it a convenient stop for people walking or cycling through the park.

-Features of the New Toilets
+Features of the new toilets

 Each toilet unit is modular, providing individual, private access to each cubicle, enhancing safety and accessibility.
 The facilities will include: